 Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

-Jordan Rork, Great Northern’s office manager, is back for her second season at the company.
+Jordan Rork, Great Northern’s office manager, is back for her fourth season at the company.
 A native of southern California, she decided the beach was overrated and made her way up to the mountains of Glacier (fortunately for us!).
 You will most often see her going out of her way to assist someone, whether it be a coworker, customer, or even a plant.

 Meg Lindberg is Great Northern’s chef and is the wizard behind the amazing food on all of our meal trips.
 Meg sources local organic food, much of it from her own garden, to create the impressive three-course meals your guides will cook up for you right on the side of the river if you’re on a full-day, overnight, or dinner trip.
 Meg credits the Universe for sending her inspiration for her recipes, and who has better taste than the Universe?

 Gary Gladieux drives buses and shuttles for Great Northern, and nobody knows how long he’s been doing it for.
 We’re not even sure if we pay Gary; we think he runs shuttles and backs up trailers because he likes it so much.
 Some speculate that Gary secretly runs all of Great Northern.